groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 }
 ```

-At this point, views that use the `@Query` property wrapper will fail, because the SwiftUI environment does not contain any `DatabaseContext`.
-You can restore read-only access with those two extra changes:
+Finally, let SwiftUI views use the `@Query` property wrapper, as below:

 1. Expose a read-only access from the database manager.
-2. Update the `View.playerRepository(_:)` method so that it sets a database context that reads through the manager.
+2. Update the `View.playerRepository(_:)` method so that it puts a read-only database context in the environment.

 ```swift
 extension PlayerRepository {